 In addition to the other temporary measures described above relating to the government's response to the COVID-19 pandemic, the BRSA announced on 23 March 2020 (effective until 31 December 2020) and 16 April 2020 certain measures to support banks' calculation of capital adequacy ratios and net foreign currency positions.
-Pursuant to these rules, banks are entitled to: (a) use in their calculations of risk-weighted assets for credit risk exposures from March 2020 through 31 December 2020 (as per the decision dated 8 December 2020, extended through 30 June 2021) the foreign exchange rates that are used in their 2019 year-end financial statements, (b) calculate the level of capital used in capital adequacy ratio calculations by disregarding through 31 December 2020 (as per the BRSA's decision dated 8 December 2020, extended through 30 June 2021) the negative net valuation differences related to securities held as of 23 March 2020 in the portfolio of financial assets at fair value through other comprehensive income and (c) use 0% risk weightings for foreign currency-denominated receivables owed by the centralised administration (i.e., public institutions that do not have a separate legal entity and act under the legal entity of Turkish state institutions) while calculating the principal amount subject to credit risk in accordance with the standard approach as determined under the Capital Adequacy Regulation.
-Until 30 June 2021, banks may use the average of the Central Bank's foreign exchange buying rates during the 252 business days before the calculation date when calculating the risk-weighted amounts of credit risk exposures and the relevant special provision amounts as per TFRS for both cash and non-cash assets other than assets in foreign currency measured on a historical cost basis instead of using the relevant foreign exchange buying rate as of the calculation date.
+Pursuant to these rules, banks are entitled to: (a) use 31 December 2019 exchange rates in certain capital and other calculations, which was then revised by the BRSA on 8 December 2020 (and further extended on 17 June 2021 and 16 September 2021) to allow banks to use the arithmetic mean of the Central Bank's foreign exchange buying rates during the previous 252 business days as of the calculation date until such date as determined by the BRSA (on 21 December 2021, the BRSA announced that banks shall (if using this approach) use the average of the Central Bank's foreign exchange buying rates during the 252 business days ending on 31 December 2021; on 28 April 2022, the BRSA amended this rule so that, until such date as determined by the BRSA, banks may use the Central Bank's foreign exchange buying rates as of 31 December 2021 in certain capital and other calculations), (b) calculate the level of capital used in capital adequacy ratio calculations by disregarding through 31 December 2020 (as per the BRSA's decision dated 8 December 2020, extended through 30 June 2021) the negative net valuation differences related to securities held as of 23 March 2020 in the portfolio of financial assets at fair value through other comprehensive income (on 17 June 2021, the BRSA indefinitely suspended the application of clause (b) from 30 June 2021, and then, as per its decision dated 21 December 2021, ended the suspension other than for the securities whose fair value difference is reflected in other comprehensive income were negative as of 21 December 2021, for securities after 21 December 2021 whose fair value difference is reflected in other comprehensive income, the relevant provisions of the Regulation on Banks' Equity will continue to be implemented) and (c) use 0% risk weightings for foreign currencydenominated receivables owed by the centralised administration (i.e., public institutions that do not have a separate legal entity and act under the legal entity of Turkish state institutions) while calculating the principal amount subject to credit risk in accordance with the standard approach as determined under the Capital Adequacy Regulation.

 On 27 March 2020, in line with the Economic Stability Shield Package announced by President Erdoğan on 18 March 2020, the Banks Association of Turkey issued a press release regarding a new "Check Payment Credit Support" and "Economic Stability Shield Credit Support" for banks.
-These governmental credit supports, pursuant to which banks will be able to provide loans to corporate, commercial and (in particular) SME clients, will have a maturity of 12 months and an interest rate of 9.5% per annum and will require no principal or interest payments for three months.
-The maximum credit amounts that may be lent by a Turkish bank to a customer under these support programmes will be determined based upon such customer's annual turnover.
+These governmental credit supports, pursuant to which banks were able to provide loans to corporate, commercial and (in particular) SME clients, had a maturity of 12 months and an interest rate of 9.5% per annum and required no principal or interest payments for three months.
+The maximum credit amounts that could be lent by a Turkish bank to a customer under these support programmes was determined based upon such customer's annual turnover.